Brian Vollmer: Personal life

 At various stages of his career, Brian Vollmer thought seriously of folding Helix.
 The first time came at the end of 1989 when Brent Doerner quit the band.
 Vollmer and manager Bill Seip decided to keep the band going despite the loss.
 After the 1990/1991 tour for Back for Another Taste, which saw the band playing smaller venues, Vollmer again talked to Seip about folding the band.
 Seip's advice was to keep this information to himself, so he could either quit and do something else, or come back to Helix later.
 With the 2002 departure of Daryl Gray, who was like a partner in the Helix business, Vollmer again pondered quitting the band.
 Each time, he decided to keep going.

 In the late 80s, living in Kitchener, Ontario, Vollmer was divorced and working at a convenience store to make ends meet.
 It was during this time that he was mugged and decided to make the move to London, Ontario to live with friends and make a fresh start.
 His vocal cords, however, were in very bad shape due to years of touring and no vocal training.
 He met a vocal coach, Ed Johnson, who taught him the techniques of Bel canto, which helped to restore his voice to full strength.

 Teaching and Planet Helix

 In addition to running the Helix business, Brian Vollmer also currently teaches the classical vocal technique, Bel canto, in London, Ontario, as well as singing classical music at weddings and funerals throughout southern Ontario.
-He has given vocal lessons to Mercedes Lander of the heavy metal band Kittie who also hail from London.
+He has given vocal lessons to Morgan Lander of the heavy metal band Kittie who also hail from London.
 His wife Lynda now helps with the running of the business from their home, which they have dubbed "Planet Helix".
 "Planet Helix" was featured in a 2007 episode of MTV Cribs.